Trackless

 | Before ordering new trackless trolleys, SEPTA experimented with rebuilding

 the existing fleet.
-1955 Marmon-Herrington no. 325 was thoroughly rebuilt
+1955 Marmon-Herrington no. 325 was rebuilt with state

-with state of the art chopper control, and body modifications which included
+of the art chopper control, and body modifications which included dual headlights

-white-with-red-and-blue-band SEPTA paint scheme that would soon cover all
+SEPTA paint scheme that would soon be applied to all SEPTA vehicles.
+This

-SEPTA vehicles.
-This photo shows the 325 in the yard at Frankford Depot,
+photo shows the 325 in the yard at Frankford Depot, alongside the first

 photo © Mike Szilagyi